St. Cecelia School is an IB Middle Years Programme (MYP). For further information about IB and its programmes, visit http://www.ibo.org.

 The science curriculum is supplemented using the Pearson Prentice Hall Science Explore Series.

-All SCS Middle School Social Studies classes are introduced to the IB MYP Humanities Programme.
+All St. Cecelia School middle school social studies classes are introduced to the IB MYP Humanities Programme.
 MYP humanities encourage learners to respect and understand the world around them and to equip the students with a skill set appropriate for becoming a 21st Century learner.
-MYP humanities involve inquiry into historical, contemporary, geographical, political, social, economic, religious, technological and cultural contexts that influence individuals, societies and environments.
+MYP humanities involve inquiry into historical, contemporary, geographical, political, social, economic, religious, technological and cultural contexts that influence individuals, societies, and environments.
 This encourages learners, both students and teachers, to consider varied local and global contexts.
-MYP humanities defines itself as incorporating disciplines traditionally found in the humanities, such as history and philosophy, as well as, disciplines found in the social sciences, such as economics, geography, sociology and politics.
+MYP humanities defines itself as incorporating disciplines traditionally found in the humanities, such as history and philosophy, as well as, disciplines found in the social sciences, such as economics, geography, sociology, and politics.
 Through the MYP humanities framework, knowledge and conceptual understanding, as well as, thinking critically and communication, contribute to the development of the student as a whole.
-All subject groups in the MYP share a common foundation through the attributes of the IB learner profile and with the fundamental concepts of the MYP- holistic learning, intercultural awareness and communication.
+All subject groups in the MYP share a common foundation through the attributes of the IB learner profile and with the fundamental concepts of the MYP- holistic learning, intercultural awareness, and communication.

-The middle school program is supplemented using the Pearson series: My World History, My Florida Civics, and America- History of our Nation: Beginnings Through 1877.
+The middle school program at St. Cecelia School is supplemented using the Pearson series: My World History, My Florida Civics, and America- History of our Nation: Beginnings Through 1877.

 St. Cecelia Interparochial Catholic School (SCS) offers an academically challenging and globally minded interdisciplinary education to children in PreK-3 through 8th grade.